Robinlovelace/Creating-maps-in-R/intro-spatial.md

 any language, and R is no exception.
 Adding comments to your code is also good practice, so you remember at a later date what you've done, aiding the learning process.
-There are two main ways of commenting code using the `#` symbol: above a line of code or directly following it, as illustrated below.
+There are two main ways of commenting code using the `#` symbol: above a line of code or directly following it, as illustrated in the block of code presented below, which should create figure 1 if typed correctly into the R command line.

 ```r